Have you ever turned up at the beach without a leash or wax?

 It typically features compartments for your wetsuit, towel, wax, sunscreen, and other surf accessories.

-If you want to get a branded surf backpack I’d take a look at this one from Dakine or this one from Xcel but you can pick up an Amazon brand alternative for roughly half the cost.
+If you want a branded surf backpack, I’d look at this one from Dakine or Xcel, but you can pick up an Amazon brand alternative for roughly half the cost.

 Seat covers

-Waterproof seat covers are protective covers for your car seats that are designed to prevent them from getting wet, sandy and dirty when you stay in your wetsuit to drive to another spot.
+Waterproof seat covers are protective covers for your car seats designed to prevent them from getting wet, sandy and dirty when you stay in your wetsuit to drive to another spot.

 They’re essential for any surfer who wants to keep their car seats clean and dry while protecting them from the corrosive effects of saltwater and sand.

-They also do a good job of stopping that rather unpleasant wetsuit smell seep into your car’s upholstery.
+They also do a good job of stopping that unpleasant wetsuit smell from seeping into your car’s upholstery.

-*Pro tip – This is one of those cases where cheaper options are not cut out for the rigours of wetsuits, salt and sand so make sure to get a sturdy, rugged cover like these ones from Northcore.
+*Pro tip – This is one of those cases where cheaper options are not cut out for wetsuits, salt, and sand rigours, so get a sturdy, rugged cover like those from Northcore.

 Fin tool

-The Finpuller is a small, specialized tool you can use to remove any style of fins from your surfboard.
+The Finpuller is a small, specialized tool to remove any style of fins from your surfboard.

 GoPro